BenedictusAryo/cluster-serverless/README.md

     DATABASE_URL: Ag...
 ```

-The `apps` Helm chart will iterate through the directories in `/apps` and apply the `values.yaml` and `secret.yaml` for each one.
+Each app listed in the primary chart's `appsList` will have its own ArgoCD Application created automatically.
+The Application will sync all YAML files from the app's directory, including `values.yaml` and `secret.yaml`.
 For source-to-image builds, the `image` field in `values.yaml` would be replaced by a build step that uses the source from a Git repository, for example:

 ```yaml
 # In a conceptual values.yaml for a source-to-image build